 I will probably buy a John Rain book in the near future, he seemed to fit my idea of a hero most.
 Livia, Dox, and the others seem well-crafted characters for the specific sub-genres they are a part of but not my kind of guy/gal.

-iconic Berlin homicide detective turned hotel detective turned private eye turned SS-officer turned Abwehr officer turned spy, okay I’ll stop here for the sake of readability, very recently.
+I only came across Philip Kerr’s iconic Berlin homicide detective turned hotel detective turned private eye turned SS-officer turned Abwehr officer turned spy, okay I’ll stop here for the sake of readability, very recently.
 Yet, he made my list of favorite heroes right away.

 Wait what?
 The hero is an SS-officer?

 Yes, and he still is a true hero, the good guy.
 Trust me, it would take too long to explain.
 Just this much: he did not volunteer, it was made clear to him by Reinhard Heydrich himself that he could not refuse.
 This oddity and the internal conflict it creates in Gunther makes up some of the series’ appeal.

 I started reading the series with Field Grey, which is the seventh of fourteen books.
 This mishap did not at all interfere with my pleasure reading.
 Kerr manages to build the story quite nicely without any prior knowledge of the edgy, uncharming, sarcastic character.
 Plus, Field Grey is like Bernhard Gunther’s autobiography.
 It covers most of his, let’s call it colorful, life.